The Hasse principle for bilinear symmetric forms over a ring of integers of a global function field: The Hasse principle and the class group of the orthogonal group

 \begin{definition} Given an integral form $f$, let $c(f)$ denote the number of $\Oiy$-isomorphism classes in $\text{gen}(f)$.
 We say that the \emph{Hasse principle} holds for $f$ if $c(f)=1$. \end{definition}

-Platonov and Rapinchuk have shown in \cite[Prop.~8.4]{PR} -- in the number field case -- that $c(f)$ is finite and equals the class number of its unitary group.
-In the following, we shall sketch briefly their proof, this time in the function field case.
+Platonov and Rapinchuk have shown in \cite[Prop.~8.4]{PR} -- in the number field case -- that $c(f)$ equals the class number of its orthogonal group.
+In the following, we shall sketch briefly their proof, this time in the function field case: